Improve MLLM Benchmark Efficiency through Interview: Experiment

-The performance gains of MITV are consistent across diverse benchmarks, demonstrating its generalizability.
-On SEED-Bench, which has a larger benchmark, MITV achieves an SRCC of 0.8088 with 50 questions, compared to 0.6102 for random sampling.On smaller benchmarks like Q-Bench and MMT-Bench, MITV maintains its superiority, with SRCC values exceeding 0.83 at 50 questions, approaching the accuracy of full benchmark evaluations
+\textbf{Generalization Across Benchmarks:} The performance gains of MITV are consistent across diverse benchmarks, demonstrating its generalizability.
+On SEED-Bench, which has a larger benchmark, MITV achieves an SRCC of 0.6876 with 100 questions, compared to 0.5776 for random sampling.
+On smaller benchmarks like Q-Bench and MMT-Bench, MITV maintains its superiority, with SRCC values exceeding 0.77 at 50 questions.